mirror/dd-wrt/src/router/python/Doc/tutorial/classes.rst

 Now what can we do with instance objects?
 The only operations understood by instance objects are attribute references.
-There are two kinds of valid attribute names, data attributes and methods.
+There are two kinds of valid attribute names: data attributes and methods.

 *data attributes* correspond to "instance variables" in Smalltalk, and to "data members" in C++.
 Data attributes need not be declared; like local variables,